 - 497, Honors Seminar

+Forster was awarded the 2017 Helen Brooks Regan Faculty Award for Excellence in Leadership.
 Forster was awarded the 2007 Nancy Batson Nisbet Rash faculty research award at the 93rd Convocation in August, 2007.
 The award is presented annually to a faculty member selected on the basis of outstanding scholarly or artistic accomplishments.